abdulrahmank/git-cached/README.md

 When checking out to a new branch, run the following command to cache all the ignored files corresponding to a commit hash.

 ```
-gitc cache {dir}
+gitc cache
 ```

 To apply the cache back, run the following command:

 ```
-gitc apply {dir}
+gitc apply
 ```

-Note: dir is the file path of the director containing the .gitignore files.
+Note: The directory from which commands are run should be the root dir (containing .gitignore file).
+If you want to run from a non root dir, please include the directory path as an argument to the command.

 **WIP**